Hi there, I’m Dexter Zhuang. I’m a tech career coach, product manager, and wellness enthusiast based in San Francisco.

-This website is the home of my life’s work and passions.
-I write and coach about career (of course!), wellness, and behavior change.
-The core question I’m trying to answer through my work is, “How do we build a lasting career that we love?”
+The core question I’m trying to answer through my coaching work is, “How do we discover and build a career that we love in the tech industry?”

-For the former, my intention is to produce evidence-based, practical tips and resources that you can use in your work and life.
+For writing, my intention is to produce evidence-based, practical tips and resources that you can use in your work and life.

-For the latter, I work with you personally to help you get unstuck, accelerate your growth, provide support and hold you accountable in moving towards your career vision.
+For coaching, I work with you personally to help you get unstuck, accelerate the pace of your job search, provide support and hold you accountable in moving towards your goals.

 From Unpaid Intern to Award-Winning Product Manager

 My career journey truly started during my freshmen year at Dartmouth College, when I realized I was out of my league against my well-networked prep-school classmates and couldn’t even land a paid summer internship with my Ivy League credentials.